onazor/multigrid/README.md

-# multigrid

-# Multigrid Methods for PDEs and Optimal Control Problems (Undergraduate Thesis)
+# [Codes] Numerical analysis for solving partial differential equations and optimal control problems

-This repository contains all the MATLAB codes developed and used in my undergraduate thesis titled
+This repository contains all the MATLAB codes developed and used in my undergraduate thesis.

-**"Numerical analysis for solving partial differential equations and optimal control problems"**

 ## Overview